Set-Valued Control Functions: Empirical Illustration

+where $v=(v_0,v_1)$ is a realization of $(V_0,V_1)$ and we assume $V_1\le 0$ almost surely.\footnote{The coefficient on $Z_{\text{amt}}$ is assumed to be positive and normalized to one.} This model allows individuals to trade off voucher amount and travel distance differently, and therefore admits richer selection patterns than the baseline single-index specification.
+Appendix \ref{app_sec:application} provides further details on how we model the dependence between $U$ and $V$ in each selection model.

-We conduct inference for structural objects based on \eqref{eq:app_id1}-\eqref{eq:app_id2}.
-Specifically, we examine two structural functions: the average structural function, denoted as $\text{ASF}(d,x_{HIV})$, and the counterfactual switching probability described below.
-The ASF represents the expected number of condom purchases when the treatment and HIV status are set to $(d, x_{HIV})$.
-This function can be expressed as a function of $\theta$ (see Appendix \ref{app_sec:application} for details).
+We conduct inference for structural objects: the average structural function (ASF), the average treatment effect (ATE), and the \emph{counterfactual switching probability}.
+Let $Y(d,x_{HIV})$ denote the counterfactual outcome under treatment status $d$ and HIV status $x_{HIV}$.
+Then the (structural) switching probability is defined as the share of switchers: $P(Y(0,x_{HIV})=0,\;Y(1,x_{HIV})>0).$ These structural objects can be expressed as functions of $\theta$.

-For each object, we construct a confidence interval using the universal inference method by \cite{KaidoZhang:2024aay}.
-For any $\varphi:\Theta\to\mathbb R$, this confidence interval covers each value of $\varphi(\theta)$ in its sharp identification region (see $\mathfrak K_I(d)$ in Theorem \ref{thm:functional}) with at least a prescribed confidence level in finite samples.
-This method is suitable for our setting because it is designed for functions of $\theta$, such as ASF, robust to incompleteness, and computationally feasible in settings with a moderate number of discrete and continuous covariates.
+For each object, we construct a confidence interval (CI) $CI_n$ using the universal inference method by \cite{KaidoZhang:2024aay}.
+For any $\varphi:\Theta\to\mathbb R$, this interval covers each value of $\varphi(\theta)$ in its sharp identification region (see $\mathfrak K_I(d)$ in Theorem \ref{thm:functional}) with at least a prescribed confidence level in any finite samples.
+This method is suitable for our setting because it is designed for functions of $\theta$, robust to incompleteness, and computationally feasible in settings with a moderate number of discrete and continuous covariates.
 We provide details of the implementation in Appendix \ref{app_sec:application}.

-Table \ref{tab:asf1} reports confidence intervals for the ASF, where we specify $(\mu,g,Q)$ by $\mu(d,x)=\mu_1 d+\mu_{int}(d\times x_{HIV})+\tilde x'\beta$, $g(v)=\rho \Phi^{-1}(v)$, and $Q(\eta)=\sqrt{1-\rho^2}\Phi^{-1}(\eta)$.\footnote{This corresponds to a parametric model, in which $U|\tilde V=\tilde v\sim N(\rho \tilde v, 1-\rho^2)$, where $\tilde V=\Phi(V)$.} We find that there may be differences in how people respond to receiving an HIV-positive diagnosis compared to an HIV-negative diagnosis.
-People who receive an HIV-negative diagnosis typically purchase an average of 3 or fewer condoms (1 pack).
-On the other hand, those who receive an HIV-positive diagnosis may purchase more than 3 condoms, as suggested by the wider confidence interval.
-However, the confidence interval for the HIV-positive group is wide and includes zero, possibly due to the small sample size of this group.
-Similarly, the confidence interval for the HIV-negative group is shorter but still includes zero, making it difficult to determine the average treatment effect for this group.

-The HIV-negative individuals form a large subpopulation that can benefit from policy-induced preventive actions.
-We now examine whether informing them of their HIV status has any sizeable effects.
-We conduct this analysis by sequentially adding assumptions regarding the treatment response and selection processes.